Shop our Editor's Picks for the Season here!

 Hardened resin can be sawn and sandpapered into shape.

-As well as decorative things can be made with clear plastic.
+As well as decorative things that can be made with clear plastic.
 Surfboards are coated in it, skateboard decks are too, basically if you have a mould then you can make multiple copies of anything that is made with polyester resin.

 WHAT YOU NEED TO WORK IN CLEAR PLASTIC